 GWU follows a placement-supported model, meaning the university works with students to help coordinate clinical sites and preceptors that align with their chosen NP specialty.

-This guidance can make the process smoother, but it doesn’t always remove the stress entirely, especially for students balancing full-time jobs, coursework, and family life while waiting for placement confirmation.
+This guidance can make the process smoother, especially for students balancing full-time jobs, coursework, and family life while waiting for placement confirmation.

-At the George Washington University School of Nursing, clinical placements are guided by a collaborative model designed to support both students and preceptors.
+At the George Washington University School of Nursing, clinical placements are guided by the university through colaboration to support both students and preceptors.

-The process is partnership-driven.
-Students are responsible for submitting requests for placement at their preferred clinical sites, and the university team helps evaluate and coordinate these requests.
+Students submit requests for placement at their preferred clinical sites, and the university team helps evaluate and coordinate these requests.

 Faculty members mentor students on how to identify and approach potential preceptors, how to make the right professional connections, and how to ensure regulatory and compliance standards are met.

-Once a potential preceptor or site is identified, the university conducts a holistic assessment to confirm that it meets clinical course objectives and that the preceptor has the appropriate credentials and experience.
+Once a potential preceptor or site is identified, the university conducts an assessment to confirm that it meets clinical course objectives and that the preceptor has the appropriate credentials and experience.

 If a preceptor or site is not available or does not meet program standards, the placement team continues to provide support while students explore other options.